SlenderFox/HeatStreetTalentsRevival/ideas.md

 #### Cassidy
 - Magnetic grenade talent no longer valid.
 - Deadeye locking enemies in place is cool but buggy.
+- Maybe some talent that rewards accuracy.
+Headshots return the round to the chamber?
 #### D.va
 - Something with her micro-missiles.
 - D.va is the kind of hero that would be really bad for low skill players and busted for high skill players.
 Need a talent that attempts to flatten the difference.